BCLibraries/burns-exhibits/content/GMH-jesuit-victorian-poet/GMH.md

 The remaining material contains a page from Thomas Merton’s *Seven Storey Mountain*, in which Merton received spiritual prompting from reading Hopkins biography, written by Lahey (1930): “All of a sudden,” writes Merton, “something began to stir within me, something began to push me, to prompt me.
 It was a movement that spoke like a voice.”
-Boston College opened *What are We?* Center for Ignatian Spirituality (2002) with Hopkins’s poem, “God’s Grandeur,” and Michael Harter’s *Hearts on Fire, Praying with Jesuits* (2004), similarly opens with “As Kingfishers Catch Fire.”
+Boston College opened *What are We?* with Hopkins’s poem, “God’s Grandeur,” and Michael Harter’s *Hearts on Fire, Praying with Jesuits* (2004), similarly opens with “As Kingfishers Catch Fire.”
 One might wish to consider here Hopkins countless references to heart in his poems and sermons, especially his Liverpool sermon for Sunday, 26 June 1881, on “The Sacred Heart.”

 {{% largefigure src="../By the Gate of the Sacred item 27.jpg"
            headline="Gerard Manley Hopkin sprint 3/50 by R F McGovern, 1989"